 I. Threshold #9 – Zoning and Phase 1 for Project

 Applicants/Co-Applicants must also provide documentation establishing that the project as proposed and preliminarily designed is on land appropriately zoned for the intended project and that discretionary permits are not necessary from a local government body (i.e., that the project upon design, only requires an administrative review for building permit issuance).

+Submit a hazardous material report that provides the results of testing for asbestos containing materials, lead based paint, Polychlorinated Biphenyls (PCBs), underground storage tanks, petroleum bulk storage tanks, Chlorofluorocarbons (CFCs) and other hazardous materials.
+Professionals licensed to do hazardous materials testing must perform the testing.
+A report by an architect, building contractor, or Applicant/Co-Applicants will not suffice.
+A plan and projected costs for removal of hazardous materials must also be included.

 All Applicants or Co-Applicants must also submit a complete Phase I Environmental Study for all portions of the real property on which the proposed project is to be located.